Distinguished Faculty Awards

 All senior lecturers with permanency, lab instructors with permanency, and contract faculty who have taught at Mount Royal in a credit area for at least eight semesters (consecutive or nonconsecutive) are eligible for the Excellence in Scholarly Teaching Award.

+A faculty member may not be granted the same Faculty Excellence Award more than once in a lifetime.
+This applies to all awards in the Faculty Excellence Awards program.
 Previous recipients of a Distinguished Faculty Award in the previous contract faculty credit award category are not eligible to receive another Distinguished Faculty Award.

 Criteria